Would you like an external hard drive where both your Mac and your PC can interchange files or listen to the same MP3s?

 Either you buy a drive already formatted as ExFAT.
 Iike the Samsung T5 SSD.

-Here is a link to Amazon where you can take a look at the Samsung T5 SSD.
+Here is a link to a review where you can take a look at the Samsung T5 SSD.

 Or you take a few minutes to format your external hard drive for both Mac and PC.